 In your Quest’s App Library, App Lab content (installed through SideQuest or otherwise) will be available on the main page, alongside Oculus Store apps.

 Any other content installed through SideQuest will be listed under the ‘Unknown Sources’ tab.
 You can find this section by selecting the drop down menu in the top right of your Quest’s App Library, and scrolling down to select ‘Unknown Sources’.

 A word of caution…

-When sideloading, you do need to keep in mind that you are putting content onto your device that has not been approved by Facebook and could potentially damage your device or be malicious in nature, even if it doesn’t appear so at first.
+When sideloading, you do need to keep in mind that you are putting content onto your device that has not been approved by Meta and could potentially damage your device or be malicious in nature, even if it doesn’t appear so at first.

 It is also important to be aware of the Oculus Content Guidelines when sideloading content, to ensure you’re not violating anything with the content you’re sideloading onto your device.
 You might want to give our report on Oculus’ Content Guidelines and sideloading a read before you jump into the thick of it.

+Hopefully this guide helped you begin to navigate the world of sideloaded content on Quest.
 Still got some questions?
 Pop them down in the comments below and we’ll try to respond as best we can.